berachain/docs/apps/core/content/developers/contracts/honey-factory-reader.md

 ### previewRedeem

-Get the amount of ERC20 that can be redeemed with a given amount of Honey.
+Get the amount of stablecoin collateral that can be redeemed with a given amount of Honey.

 ```solidity
 function previewRedeem(